 With a fascinating history, compelling culture and beautiful scenery ranging from Snowdonia, which contains the most dazzling mountain scenery in the UK and the rolling hills of the Welsh Borders to the rugged coastline of Pembrokeshire, Wales offers some of the best walking in Britain.

-The second part of your tour is in the pictures village of Aberdaron, renowned for its beauty, white washed houses, blue seas and rugged cliffs forming an amazing backdrop.
-A stream meanders through the heart of the village and an old stone hump backed bridge forms the medieval version of a traffic moderator.
+The second part of your tour is in the Quaint village of Aberdaron, renowned for its beauty, whitewashed houses, blue seas and rugged cliffs forming an amazing backdrop.
+A stream meanders through the heart of the village and an old stone hump-backed bridge forms the medieval version of a traffic moderator.

 Tour Pricing & Dates